 The PMCF evaluation report must discuss any regulatory action (such as recalls and notifications), incidents must be displayed in a table, and (serious) adverse events must be mentioned in detail (with a focus on the evaluation of whether an incident is device-related or not).
 The conclusions may also lead to an update of the risk management documents.

 Post-market surveillance (PMS) is an important part of the regulatory framework for medical devices in Europe.

 The Medical Device Regulation (MDR) emphasizes gathering clinical and safety-related data after the approval/CE certification process and market access.

 Monitoring CE-marked products are crucial to identifying risks identified in the practical use of the product.

-Only through continuous and systematic post-market surveillance can manufacturers ensure that medical devices are safe and have no uncontrolled risks such as defects or undetected security problems.
+Through continuous and systematic post-market surveillance, manufacturers can ensure that medical devices are safe and have no uncontrolled risks, such as defects or undetected security problems.

 Manufacturers must ensure they are safe when using medical devices, as some risks only become apparent when used and stored.

 What are the PMS requirements imposed by applicable QMS and risk management standards?

 EN ISO 13485:2016 and EN ISO 14971:2012 are already obligatory as the standards are blended for the Medical Device Directive.